HTTPS-NIO transport is also a module that comes from the Apache Synapse code base. The receiver class is named as follows:

 The default trust store to be used by the receiver or the sender should be specified here along with its related parameters as an XML fragment.
 The location of the trust store file, its type and the password should be stated in the XML body.
 The truststore is used by the transport to initialize a set of trust managers.

-The HTTPS NIO transport supports the concept of custom SSL profiles.
+The HTTPS NIO transport sender supports the concept of custom SSL profiles.
 An SSL profile is a user defined keystore-truststore pair.
 Such an SSL profile can be associated with one or more target servers.
-For example, when the HTTPS sender connects to a target server, it will use the SSL profile associated with the target server.
+When the HTTPS sender connects to a target server, it will use the SSL profile associated with the target server.
 If no custom SSL profiles are configured for the target server, the default keystore-truststore pair will be used.
 Using this feature the NIO HTTPS sender can connect to different target servers using different certificates and identities.
+The following table shows how to configure custom SSL profiles.
 The given example only contains a single SSL profile, but there can be as many profiles as required.
-Each profile must be associated with at least one target server.
-If a profile should be associated with multiple target servers, the server list should be specified as a comma-separated